Korean Marinated Cucumber Salad (Oi Muchim)

 I would serve these with Steak Ssam with Spicy Pickled Cucumbers or Korean Roasted Chicken with Ginger Scallion Sauce, you can’t go wrong with either!

-If you do make these Korean Marinated Cucumbers (first of all, thank you!!), be sure to leave a comment and/or give this recipe a rating!
+If you do make these Korean Marinated Cucumber Salad (first of all, thank you!!), be sure to leave a comment and/or give this recipe a rating!
 Don’t forget to tag me on Instagram so I can be sure to see what you’re making!
-If you’d like to stay in touch and get the latest to your inbox, sign up for our newsletter here as well!
+If you’d like to stay in touch and get the latest to your inbox, sign up for our Newsletter here as well!

-We can also be found on Facebook and Pinterest!
+In addition, we can also be found on YouTubeFacebook, and Pinterest!

 Korean Marinated Cucumbers (Oi Muchim)